United States abortion protests (2022–present): 2023

 In St. Louis, Missouri, on January 19, a group of religious leaders who support abortion rights held a march downtown and filed a lawsuit challenging Missouri's abortion ban, saying lawmakers openly invoked their religious beliefs while drafting the measure and thereby imposed those beliefs on others who don't share them, in violation of the Missouri state constitution.

 In Lincoln, Nebraska on February 1, about 300 abortion rights protesters rallied against a proposed abortion ban at the Nebraska State Capitol.
+On May 19, 6 people were arrested after abortion rights and LGBTQ rights protesters flooded the Nebraska State Capitol following the state legislature's passing of a bill banning abortion after 12 weeks and banning gender-affirming care for minors.